Yubico/webauthn-recovery-extension/README.md

 - All security and privacy considerations for standard credentials also apply to recovery credentials.

-- Although recovery credentials are issued by the main authenticator, they can only ever be used by the backup authenticator.
+- Although recovery credentials are issued by the primary authenticator, they can only ever be used by the backup authenticator.

-- Recovery credentials are scoped to a specific RP ID, and the RP SHOULD also associate each recovery credential with a specific main credential.
+- Recovery credentials are scoped to a specific RP ID, and the RP SHOULD also associate each recovery credential with a specific primary credential.

 - Recovery credentials can only be used in registration ceremonies where the recovery extension is present, with `action == "recover"`.

-- A main authenticator MAY refuse to import a recovery seed without a trusted attestation signature, to reduce the risk that an RP rejects the recovery credential that would later be generated by the backup authenticator.
+- A primary authenticator MAY refuse to import a recovery seed without a trusted attestation signature, to reduce the risk that an RP rejects the recovery credential that would later be generated by the backup authenticator.